 It’s people like young children or very young adults that get it.
 He also said normally it’s kids who have it and men who have it.

 They didn’t tell me the stage.
-I don’t think it’s anywhere near stage four or three, because I just had cancer at one place and all my body was clear.
+I don’t think it’s anywhere near stage 4 or 3, because I just had cancer at one place and all my body was clear.